AhmedCodeGuy/portfolio/content/projects/CurrencyConverter.md

 showInProjects: true
 ---

-Currency converter mobile application that uses the [FIXER API](https://fixer.io/) to get the current exchange rate of a selected country's currency comapred to Europe's currency.
+Currency converter mobile application that uses the [fixer.io api](https://fixer.io/) to get the current exchange rate of a selected country's currency comapred to Europe's currency.